fedehub/nav_stack/README.md

 ### Some notes from the tutorial's author

-You might now be asking, how do we give the robot_ekf_pose node the data it needs?

 The data for `/odom `will come from the `/base_truth_odom `topic which is declared inside the URDF file for the robot.